مقدمه

 📝 Question 21 & 22: Which TWO skills did Laura improve as a result of her work placement?

-🔹 **Analysis of the Answer:** **Laura** improved at **explaining things** and **asserting opinions** (**communication** - A), and improved at managing her time and prioritizing due to the **deadline** (**organisation** - E).
+🔹 Analysis of the Answer: **Laura** improved at "**explaining things and asserting my opinions**" (**communication**) and at **managing time/prioritizing** due to the deadline (**organisation**).

 📝 Question 23 & 24: Which TWO immediate benefits did the company get from Laura’s work placement?

-🔹 **Analysis of the Answer:** **Laura** states that the work **saved the company money** (**cost savings** - B), and the end result of the project **improved the company's image** (**improved image** - C).
+🔹 Analysis of the Answer: **Laura** states that the work saved the company money (250% **cost savings**) and the result improved the company's **image** "**straight away**" (**immediate benefits**).

-⭐ **Key Learning Point:** Focus on the **immediate benefits** that happened **during** the work placement.
+⭐ Key Learning Point: Focus on the **immediate benefits** that happened at the time of the work placement.

 📝 Question 25: obtaining booklet